 Smelting and refining charges include refining, transportation and insurance charges incurred by Heraeus.
-These charges are deducted from the amount receivable from Heraeus On January 1, 2008, the RA was renewed under the same terms.
+These charges are deducted from the amount receivable from Heraeus.
+On January 1, 2008, the RA was renewed under the same terms.
 A further renewal was made on October 1, 2013, effective for two years.
 Heraeus confirmed purchase of gold and silver for the year 2015, also under the same and existing terms, in their letter dated April 1, 2015.
-During 2017, the refining agreement was renewed under the same terms of the previous year contract that expired on 2019.
-On October 1, 2019, the Parent Company renewed the refining agreement under the same terms.
+On October 1, 2021, the refining agreement was renewed under the same terms of the previous year contract to be applied prospectively.